 A free Proton Mail account gives you up to 150 messages per day, so if you have high-volume email needs, you might need to switch to a paid plan.
 These start at $0.00 (free version) per month and go as high as $29.99 per month (family version) but are lower in terms of monthly rates if you pay annually or every 24 months.

-A few months ago, someone in our network told us about their switch to Titan Mail and how it significantly boosted the productivity of their sales team.
-Titan Mail provides quick and easy email scheduling, follow-ups, and reminders within its email platform to keep sales representatives on track with client communications.
+A few months ago, someone in our network told us about their switch to Neo and how it significantly boosted the productivity of their sales team.
+Neo provides quick and easy email scheduling, follow-ups, and reminders within its email platform to keep sales representatives on track with client communications.

-We also think Titan Mail’s built-in email signature creator is one of the best we’ve tried.
-Although other services, like Gmail, let you create signatures inside their clients, Titan Mail’s signature builder enables you to craft a professional-looking signature with several tools and settings.
+We also think Neo’s built-in email signature creator is one of the best we’ve tried.
+Although other services, like Gmail, let you create signatures inside their clients, Neo’s signature builder enables you to craft a professional-looking signature with several tools and settings.
 Plus, you can have multiple signatures to use for different purposes, which is great for contacting segmented client lists.

-Individuals and business owners who don’t specialize in sales can still take advantage of everything Titan Mail offers, like high-level encryption and advanced spam protection.
+Individuals and business owners who don’t specialize in sales can still take advantage of everything Neo offers, like high-level encryption and advanced spam protection.
 It’s actually relatively similar to Gmail in terms of its clean user interface, email scheduling options, and mobile accessibility.

-If you need to hone email communications for better customer relationships, though, Titan Mail positively excels in this area.
-Its WordPress plugin lets website visitors enter their email to subscribe to your list, placing their information directly into your Titan Mail account, turning it into somewhat of an email marketing tool, too.
+If you need to hone email communications for better customer relationships, though, Neo positively excels in this area.
+Its WordPress plugin lets website visitors enter their email to subscribe to your list, placing their information directly into your Neo account, turning it into somewhat of an email marketing tool, too.

-One caveat is that Titan Mail requires you to have a domain of your own to set it up.
-Some hosting providers may offer a free plan for using Titan Mail (NameSilo is one such domain provider), but you may need to pay for the service with other hosts.
+Neo requires you to have a domain, you can use your own or get a domain through Neo for free by signing up for a professional email.
+Some hosting providers may also offer a free plan for using Neo (NameSilo is one such domain provider), but you may need to pay for the service with other hosts.

 Yahoo Mail – Best for Massive Email Storage Needs